edgio-docs/edgio-docs/src/guides/v7/security/security_applications.md

 ### Client IP Address

 {{ PRODUCT }} uses a client's IP address in various ways, such as identifying the client's geolocation for use with access control lists and rate limiting.
-By default, {{ PRODUCT }} identifies a client's IP address from the request submitted to our network.
+By default, {{ PRODUCT }} gets a client's IP address from the request submitted to our network.
 However, you may wish to override this behavior under certain circumstances, such as testing or if {{ PRODUCT }} is behind another CDN.
 For these cases, you can instruct {{ PRODUCT }} to look up a client's IP address through a request header by setting a Security Application's **Use Header for Client IP** option to the desired request header.

 <Callout type="important">